microsoft/azure-spring-apps-training/01-create-a-cluster/README.md

 __This is temporary, and will not be necessary when the service is released__

+- Azure Spring Cloud is currently in private preview, [fill this form to request an access](https://aka.ms/AzureSpringCloudInterest).
-[Click here](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois&microsoft_azure_marketplace_ItemHideKey=AppPlatformExtension#blade/Microsoft_Azure_Marketplace/MarketplaceOffersBlade/selectedMenuItemId/home/searchQuery/spring) to access the cluster creation page.
+- Once you have access, [click here](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois&microsoft_azure_marketplace_ItemHideKey=AppPlatformExtension#blade/Microsoft_Azure_Marketplace/MarketplaceOffersBlade/selectedMenuItemId/home/searchQuery/spring) to access the cluster creation page.

 ![Cluster creation](01-create-azure-spring-cloud.png)